 Route 10 is perhaps the only route in the game to contain so many rare Pokémon.
 Unlike Duraludon, which is available for both versions, Stonjourner and Eiscube are rare finds and version exclusives.

 Stonjourner is a pure Rock-type only found in Pokémon Sword.
-With a 2% rate of capture, Stonjourner is the rarest random encounter in the grass, and the 2nd rarest on the route after Duraludon.
-Lake of Outrage also has Stonejourner appear during sandstorms and intense sunlight, with its highest catch rate reaching 5% in the sandstorm.
+With a 2% rate of encounter, Stonjourner is the rarest random encounter in the grass, and the 2nd rarest on the route after Duraludon.
+Lake of Outrage also has Stonjourner appear during sandstorms and intense sunlight, with its highest encounter rate reaching 5% in the sandstorm.

-Eiscube, the penguin-looking Ice-type, is a 2% rarity for Pokémon Shield, though it does fit Route 10 better than Stonjourner.
-Like Stonjourner, it is the 2nd rarest encounter on the route, and like the Lake of Outrage, it is only found in two forms of weather, this time being in both snow and snowstorm.
+Eiscube, the penguin-looking Ice-type, is a 2% rarity for Pokémon Shield.
+Like Stonjourner, it is the 2nd rarest encounter on the route, and like the Lake of Outrage, it is only found in two forms of weather, this time being in both snow and snowstorms.

 Type: Ghost